Von der Leyen Commission II: Foreign issues

 In a meeting with Kaja Kallas in July 2025, Chinese Foreign Minister Wang Yi said that China does not want Russia to lose the war in Ukraine.
 According to European diplomats, China is concerned that the United States would focus more on Asia once the conflict in Europe ends.

 On 15 July 2025, Kallas and the foreign ministers of the EU member states decided not to take any action against Israel over alleged Israeli war crimes in the Gaza war and settler violence in the West Bank.
 The proposed sanctions against Israel included suspending the EU-Israel Association Agreement, suspending visa-free travel, or blocking imports from Israeli settlements.
 Israel considered the EU's decision not to impose sanctions on Israel as a diplomatic victory.
-Palestinian Foreign Minister Varsen Aghabekian criticized the decision, saying, "It’s shocking and disappointing, because everything is crystal clear. ...
+Palestinian Foreign Minister Varsen Aghabekian criticised the decision, saying, "It's shocking and disappointing, because everything is crystal clear. ...
 The whole world has been seeing what is happening in Gaza.
 The killing, the atrocities, the war crimes."